oznogon/gattaibushido-public/playbooks/_playbook_template.md

 * **Gambit Specialties:** DESCRIPTION.

-# What Weapon Do You Wield?
+# Your Daisho: What Weapon Do You Wield?

-Now it's time to choose the weapon that you specialize in when fighting The Enemy face to face.
+Now it's time to build your Daisho!
+This is the unique weapon that you specialize in when fighting The Enemy face to face.
 First pick the frame that speaks to your style, or instead choose based on the power you like the most!

 * base choice 1: TECH DESCRIPTION (does not require a charge)
 * base choice 2: TECH DESCRIPTION (does not require a charge)